Start a conversation

 Pros:

-- Supports long-distance transmission with zero lag or signal loss.
+• Long-distance transmission with zero lag

 Cons:

-- Higher cost due to advanced features and capabilities.
+• Higher cost due to advanced capabilities

 Conclusion